-Cities were given new flexibility to achieve these goals, and the IOC also took steps to reduce costs for Cities.
-Although the Candidature Process Olympic Games 2024 was the first to receive the full benefits of Olympic Agenda 2020 from start to finish, it also had a positive impact on earlier candidatures and Games Organising Committees.
-For example, the new collaborative approach and increased flexibility helped identify USD 2.2 billion in savings in capital investments for the Olympic Games Tokyo 2020.
+The Candidature Process 2024 was the first to receive the full benefits of Olympic Agenda 2020 from start to finish.
+It also had a positive impact on earlier candidatures and Games Organising Committees.
+For example, the new collaborative approach helped identify USD 2.2 billion in savings in capital investments for the Olympic Games Tokyo 2020.

 This positive impact of Olympic Agenda 2020 prompted the IOC to consider further initiatives.
-In 2016, the IOC established the Olympic Winter Games Strategic Review Working Group to seek ways to enhance the value proposition of the Olympic Winter Games and to make them more sustainable and less impactful in financial, operational and environmental terms.
+In 2016, the IOC established the Olympic Winter Games Strategic Review Working Group to seek ways to enhance the Olympic Winter Games to make them more sustainable and less impactful in financial, operational and environmental terms.